decred/dcrdocs/docs/faq/configuration.md

 daemon as this is considered bad practice.
 [This blog post](https://www.mikeperham.com/2014/09/22/dont-daemonize-your-daemons/)
 by Mike Perham provides some background information.

-Modern operating systems provide specialized facilities for running processes as background daemons, for example systemd, System V and Upstart, and this the recommended method to run `dcrd` or `dcrwallet` as daemons.
+Modern operating systems provide specialized facilities for running processes as background daemons.
+For example, systemd and Upstart are Linux utilities specifically designed to run long-lived daemons.
 MacOS X provides a daemon service named [launchd](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html).
+This is the recommended method for running `dcrd` or `dcrwallet` as daemons.

 The [dcrd GitHub repository](https://github.com/decred/dcrd/blob/master/release/services/systemd/dcrd.service) provides a sample service file for systemd.